 To decrease the congestions on interconnectors between Finland and Sweden the TSOs (Fingrid and Svenska Kraftnät) have launched an investment project to build the DC interconnection Fenno-Skan 2 between Finland and Sweden.
+The investment decision is part of the five prioritised Nordic cross-section reinforcements set by Nordel in June 2004.
 The capacity of the interconnection will be 800 MW and it will be commissioned in the year 2010.

-Implementation of the Regulation 1228/2003
+Implementation of the Regulation 1228/2003 and congestion management guidelines

 The amendment to the Electricity Market Act, which was enacted at the end of the year 2004, implemented the Regulation 1228/2003 through mandating the Energy Market Authority to act as the regulatory authority mentioned in the Regulation and to supervise the compliance with the Regulation in Finland (Section 38 of the Electricity Market Act).
 The supervisory powers of the Energy Market Authority are ex-post by their nature as stated in the Section 39 of the Electricity Market Act.
-Furthermore, according to the Section 38 a of the said Act, the Energy Market Authority shall take the Regulation into account while issuing the confirmation decisions on the network operators.
+Furthermore, according to the Section 38a of the said Act, the Energy Market Authority shall take the Regulation into account while issuing the confirmation decisions on the network pricing methodology to the network operators.